aemi6296-crypto/pocket-money-app/README.md

 <!-- Replace the link below with your actual demo video link once uploaded -->
 [Watch the demo video](./frontend/assets/image/demo.mp4)

+> Note: GitHub cannot preview video files directly in the browser if they are too large.
+Click the link above, then click **"View raw"** or **"Download"** to download the video and watch it locally.

 ---

 ## Features